wp-plugins/admin-dashboard-last-edits/readme.txt

 Please create a pull request on the [plugins github page](https://github.com/wpdocde/admin-dashboard-last-edits/pulls).

 == Screenshots ==
+1. Widget in english language
-1. Widget in german language
+2. Widget in german language

 == Changelog ==
+== 1.1 ==
+* Added edit icon in front of the page or post title
+* Added date of the editing
+* Minor fixes in the readme
+* Updated german translation
+* Added new screenshots

 = 1.0 =
 * Initial version
 * German translation